Connect with others who understand.

 • Keeping the area of skin dry and cool

 The impact of HS on a person’s quality of life can be profound.
-However, stage 1 HS often leads to good outcomes and can often be easily managed through healthy lifestyle changes.
+However, stage 1 HS can often be easily managed through healthy lifestyle changes.

 Quitting Smoking

-The link between smoking and HS has been well studied.
-Smoking tobacco can increase inflammation throughout the body, worsening HS symptoms.
-Studies have found that most people with HS actively smoke.
-If you smoke, quitting may reduce your risk of HS flare-ups.
-Read more about hidradenitis suppurativa and smoking.
+The link between smoking and HS is well studied.
+Smoking tobacco can increase inflammation throughout the body, making HS symptoms worse.
+Researchers have reported that most people with HS actively smoke.
+If you smoke, quitting may reduce your risk of flare-ups.

-Certain foods and stress can trigger an HS flare-up in some people.
-The Mayo Clinic recommends people with HS eliminate dairy products, reduce sugar consumption, and avoid brewer’s yeast.
-Changing your diet may also be a helpful and healthy way to lose weight.
+Certain foods and stress can trigger HS flare-ups in some people.
+Mayo Clinic recommends that people with HS eliminate dairy products, consume less sugar, and avoid brewer’s yeast.
+Changing your diet may also be a helpful and healthy way to lose weight, if that’s a goal for you.

 Talk With Others Who Understand

-Living with HS can be difficult, but you are not alone.
-On myHSteam, the social network for people with hidradenitis suppurativa and their loved ones, more than 23,000 members come together to ask questions, give advice, and share their experiences with others who understand life with hidradenitis suppurativa.
+On myHSteam, the social network for people with hidradenitis suppurativa and their loved ones, more than 44,000 members come together to ask questions, give advice, and share their experiences with others who understand life with hidradenitis suppurativa.

 Do you have stage 1 hidradenitis suppurativa?
 What treatments work for you?
 Share your thoughts in the comments below or by posting on myHSteam.